 Commercial software for manipulation of SPM files; supports very many formats, contains many analysis tools.
 Also allows analysis of force curves in several formats.
 Has a purchase price, but a time-limited demonstration version is available.
 Frequently updated.
-Probably the most comprehensive 3rd party AFM analysis package around.
+Following acquisition of imagemet by digital surf, SPIP is being merged with the MountainsMap package (see below) .
 Details, purchase, and demo version here. (http://www.imagemet.com)

 Commercial software from a manufacturer, but loads lots of (about 20) other formats.
 30-days trial has no functional limitations.
 English and Russian user interface.
 It seems to be quite capable software, if a little cryptic.
 Available here. (http://www.nanoscopy.net/en/Femtoscan-D.php)

 Commercial software, dedicated to analysis of force curves, supports several formats.
 Implements several of the common analysis techniques used for force spectroscopy, and nanoindentation data.
 Also supports force volume images.
 A licence must now be purchased to use it.
 Available here. (http://punias.free.fr/)